In a hurry?

-Recognized by many as the best proxy network on the market, Bright Data displays multiple factors that make it a perfect candidate for Puppeteer.
+Recognized by many as one of the best proxy networks on the market, Bright Data displays multiple factors that make it a perfect candidate for Puppeteer.

 First of all, it is a residential proxy network, as all candidates on this list are, which means that it automatically rotates the current IP before it reaches a dangerous number of requests on a given website.